yar-votes/yar-votes.github.io/2022-11/index.md

 * Justice Goldman: IDK
 * Justice Jackson: IDK
 * Justice Burns: IDK
-* Measure D: IDK, is this a nimby thing?
+* Measure D: YES, let them build a few more buildings, it's fine

 # City of Oakland
 * Mayor: 1) Victory 2) Thao 3) Hodge 4) Taylor.
 Taylor is too soft on cops and surveillance, but he's less of an establishment shill and less anti-homeless than Treva Reid or De La Fuente.